DataScience86/rstatisticsblog/content/docs/foundational-algorithms/Binary Logistics Regression.md

 #Output
 [1] 74.94932
 ```
-*The over all correct classification accuracy in test dataset is 74.9% which is comparable to train dataset.
-This shows that our model is perfomring good.*
+The over all correct classification accuracy in test dataset is 74.9% which is comparable to train dataset.
+This shows that our model is performing good.

 > A model is considered fairly good if the model accuracy is greater than 70%.